Get Tech Tips

 Indoor/Outdoor

 There is a clear link between pollution outdoors and pollution indoors.
-It stands to reason that if the air outside is dirty, then the air inside will also tend to have more particles in it, which means that a comparison of outdoor PM2.5 to indoor PM2.5 comparison can be a better way to compare one space to another.
+It stands to reason that if the air outside is dirty, then the air inside will also tend to have more particles in it, which means that an outdoor PM2.5 to indoor PM2.5 comparison can be a better way to compare one space to another.

 The EPA has tested and found that indoor air can be significantly more polluted with VOCs (volatile organic compounds), often 2 to 5 times more than outdoors.